Frequently Asked Questions

 Outbound transfer page.
 The Remote Control program has

-trouble connecting to the Pytheas.Mailgate service,
+trouble connecting to the Pytheas.Mailgate service, confirm

 Send a message from a corporate email client program to an Internet email